rstacruz/css-condense/README.md

 abbr { background: url("tile.jpg") }
 ```

-Can be: (added newlines for readability)
+Can be: (newlines added for readability)

 ``` css
 div{color:#f00}